hisovereign/Fade-Monitors/README.md

 (This version does not have time-based brightness or gamma control but has been updated to auto-detect monitors so no need to input x, y axis)

 Simple instructions for standalone
+(make sure to stop original script if it's running)

 -make it executable
 chmod +x fade-monitors-auto-2d.sh